jpobzy/L4dAutoConfig/README.md

 <br />

-## Folder Instruction
+## Folder Instructions
 This option allows you easier acces to edit a designated file
   - First download the autoconfig folder
-  - Once the folder is downloaded open to  `.../steam/steamapps/common/Left 4 Dead/left4dead/addons`
+  - Once the folder is downloaded open to  `.../steamapps/common/Left 4 Dead/left4dead/addons`
   - Drag the folder to the addons folder
 With this method, editing a single file will be easier to navigate to as you just need to go within the folder and edit the file within notepad++